ngk324/DSCI441_Project_House_Price_Prediction/README.md

 Future work will include Random Forest Regression and Neural Network Regressor implementation and results.

+**Polynomial Features (degree = 2)**: Improves the model by capturing nonlinear relationships and increasing flexibility.
+Effects OLS, Lasso, and Ridge differently due to their regularization properties.

+**Feature Scaling**: Ensures all features contribute equally to the model and improves the performance of Ridge and Lasso.
+Features are transformed to be on a similar scale, so regularization penalty is applied equally.
+This allows model to learn more accurate and interpretable coefficients and helps with numerical stability and convergence.

 ![Lasso Regression Alpha Tuning](img/lasso_alpha.png)

 Alpha parameter tuning yielded that the best alpha for Lasso Regression for this task is 50.